KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

      */
 }
 ```
-Observe that our layer class now extends `SameDiffLambdaLayer` that itself is an extension (though in fact it is rather
+Observe that our layer class now extends `SameDiffLambdaLayer` that itself is an extension of `SameDiff` layer (though
-a narrowing) of `SameDiffLayer`.
+in fact it is rather a narrowing).
 The fields and the constructor require no further comments.
-Note that `defineLayer` now
+Note that `defineLayer`
-has only two arguments - the `SameDiff` instance and the variable containing input - as activations (normally) have no
+now has only two arguments - the `SameDiff` instance and the variable containing input - as activations (normally) have
-trainable parameters (also, see the  full example code what the `true` token is used for in `norm2` function).
+no trainable parameters (also, see the  full example code what the `true` token is used for in `norm2` function).

-Now you may simply build the lambda layer into your network by doing something like that:
+And we are done with creating our lambda layer.
+Now you may simply build the lambda layer into your network like so:

 ```java
 MultiLayerConfiguration conf = new NeuralNetConfiguration.Builder()